Engineering Case Study

 - ULID-based message identifiers

-- Client-side deduplication logic
+- Client-side deduplication

 Conversation read state is tracked per user and per project to support accurate unread detection.